Topics on this page

-Under Maryland’s “lien for unpaid wages” law, an employee may place a lien on his or her employer’s property to secure the payment of unpaid wages.
+Under Maryland’s “lien for unpaid wages” law, an employee may place a lien on an employer’s property to secure the payment of unpaid wages.
 As an employee, you can place an unpaid wage lien on your employer’s real property or personal property (defined below).

 The lien acts as a hold on the employer’s property, preventing the employer from selling, hiding, or disposing of the property until the wages are paid, or the lien is otherwise released.

-As discussed more below, if an employee successfully files a lien against an employer’s property, the employee may be able to force the employer to then sell that property and use the money from the sale to pay the employee the owed wages.
+If an employee successfully files a lien against an employer’s property, the employee may be able to force the employer to then sell that property and use the money from the sale to pay the employee the owed wages.

 An employee can place a lien on his or her employer’s real property or personal property.

-Real property is unmovable property such as a house, building, or land.
+Real property is unmovable property, such as a house, building, or land.

 Personal property is property that is moveable, such as vehicles, equipment, furniture, instruments, or collectibles.